-- our costs of acquiring and administering policies - tax - the costs of helping to meet policy guarantees - the cost of life cover.
+- our costs of acquiring and administering plans - tax - the costs of helping to meet plan guarantees.

-Before 1 August 2013 the costs of acquiring and administering policies arose from the direct management of the fund.
+Before 1 August 2013 the costs of acquiring and administering plans arose from the direct management of the fund.
 Since 1 August 2013 such costs have been based on fees and charges levied by the Royal London Main Fund as part of the terms of Royal London's purchase of CIS.

-We are currently charging policies such as yours an amount to help meet the cost of the policy guarantees provided.
-This charge is allowed for when we set bonuses by reducing the investment return achieved on the assets backing policies such as yours by 0.5% each year.
+We are currently charging plans taken out before 1 January 2003 an amount to help meet the cost of the plan guarantees provided.
+This charge is allowed for when we set bonuses for such plans by reducing the investment return achieved on the assets backing the plans by 0.5% each year.
 We regularly monitor the effect of this charge and we may vary it in the future, for example, to reflect changes in the level of working capital.
 (See section 10.)

-We use all the profits of the life assurance and pensions business in the fund for the benefit of the fund's life assurance and pensions policyholders only.

-This includes adding to reserves to strengthen the fund for its life assurance and pensions policyholders.

-Similarly, any losses incurred within the fund are met by the policyholders, either through a reduction in the working capital (see section 10) of the fund or through a reduction in their benefits.
+We use all the profits of the life assurance and pensions business in the fund for the benefit of the fund's life assurance and pensions planholders only.
+This includes adding to reserves to strengthen the fund for its life assurance and pensions planholders.
+Similarly, any losses incurred within the fund are met by the planholders, either through a reduction in the working capital (see section 10) of the fund or through a reduction in their benefits.

-7. What types of bonuses may be added to my policy?
+7. What types of bonuses may be added to my investment plan?